On Computational Complexity Reduction Methods for Kalman Filter Extensions: Optimizations Based on the Linearity in Nonlinear functions

 These formulas can be used to compute the expectations for the nonlinear part $g(\tilde z)$ in algorithms~\ref{algo:partiallinearpred} and~\ref{algo:partiallinearup}, if there are conditionally linear state variables.
-This is done in the example in Section~\ref{sec:pdr}.
+This is done in the example in sections~\ref{sec:pdr} and~\ref{sec:lithium}.